-Provide education and pathways to meaningful
+Provide education and pathways to meaningful employment.

-Delivered projects in Uganda, South Africa and Thailand
+Delivered projects in Uganda, South Africa and Thailand which include:

-- Providing long-lasting sustainable infrastructure to ensure future generations can continue to access education. - Training teachers and school leaders across early childhood, primary and secondary schools through 21st century learning. - · Providing clean drinking water in schools and two meals each - · Ensuring every student has access to healthcare in their local - · Delivering student wellbeing programs through social and - · Providing pathways advice and scholarships for students to pursue study beyond school in vocational and university courses. - Through strong partnerships, our impact extends beyond the - · In South Africa, the US and Australia, Retail Academy is an employment program delivered to high school students to help them prepare for their own search for meaningful employment.
-This year we have partnered with the following organisations to bring Retail Academy to more than 260 young people: - Dr JL Dube High School, South Africa
+- Providing long-lasting sustainable infrastructure to ensure future generations can continue to access education. - Training teachers and school leaders across early childhood, primary and secondary schools through 21st century learning. - Providing clean drinking water in schools and two meals each day for all students. - Ensuring every student has access to healthcare in their local community. - Delivering student wellbeing programs through social and emotional learning. - Providing pathways advice and scholarships for students to pursue study beyond school in vocational and university courses.

+Through strong partnerships, our impact extends beyond the classroom with the following activities:

+- In Botswana, The African Women Leadership Academy (TAWLA) empowers young women through a 10-month program covering leadership and life skills training, mentoring and networking. - In South Africa, the US and Australia, Retail Academy is an employment program delivered to high school students to help them prepare for their own search for meaningful employment.
+This year we have partnered with the following organisations to bring Retail Academy to more than 260 young people: - Dr JL Dube High School, South Africa - Da Vinci RISE High, LA, United States - Afrika Tikkun, South Africa - In Australia, 23 C-BATE (Community Based Aboriginal Teacher Education) participants at Yirrkala School and Laynhapuy Homelands School undertake study each year to reach their Education qualifications.